openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

       actual drive, such that manual correction of sector alignment at vdev creation does not solve the problem.

--  Controller failures can require that the controller be replaced with the same model, or in less extreme cases, a model from the same manufacturer.
+-  RAID controller failures can require that the controller be replaced with the same model, or in less extreme cases, a model from the same manufacturer.
 Using ZFS by itself allows any controller to be used.